 But Deborah’s devastation turned into determination when she realized she is not alone in losing her home, her hard-earned equity, and her life savings under the state’s predatory tax taking law.
 Pacific Legal Foundation’s research has revealed that homeowners subjected to tax foreclosure lose 87% of their home equity on average—nearly $260,000 per home.
 In just one year, municipalities and private investors stole more than $56 million in property equity from Massachusetts residents.

 A home’s equity is just as much property as a home itself.
 It cannot be taken by government without just compensation.
-Represented free of charge by PLF, Deborah is fighting back with a lawsuit challenging the state’s home equity theft system that preys on its most vulnerable members.
+Represented free of charge by PLF, Deborah fought back with a lawsuit challenging the state’s home equity theft system that preys on its most vulnerable members.